vladkhitrik/vertic-app/README.md

 # vertic-app
-Salesforce Vertic Application with Tabs which allows users easily login on the Vertic Portal.
+Salesforce Vertic Application with Tabs which allows users easily login on the Vertic Support Portal.